MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

 To create a project with Express.js:

-1. Open your WSL terminal (Ubuntu 18.04).
+1. Open your command line (Command Prompt, Powershell, or whatever you prefer).
-2. Create a new project folder: `mkdir ExpressProjects` and enter that directory: `cd ExpressProjects`.
+2. Create a new project folder: `mkdir ExpressProjects` and enter that directory: `cd ExpressProjects`
-3. Use Express to create a HelloWorld project template: `npx express-generator HelloWorld --view=pug`.
+3. Use Express to create a HelloWorld project template: `npx express-generator HelloWorld --view=pug`

 >[!NOTE]
 > We are using the `npx` command here to execute the Express.js Node package without actually installing it (or by temporarily installing it depending on how you want to think of it).
 If you try to use the `express` command or check the version of Express installed using: `express --version`, you will receive a response that Express cannot be found.
 If you want to globally install Express to use over and over again, use: `npm install -g express-generator`.
 You can view a list of the packages that have been installed by npm using `npm list`.
 They'll be listed by depth (the number of nested directories deep).
 Packages that you installed will be at depth 0.
 That package's dependencies will be at depth 1, further dependencies at depth 2, and so on.
 To learn more, see [Difference between npx and npm?](https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm) on Stackoverflow.